 Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in milliseconds).
 HOST_ID INTEGER Numeric ID for the host node.
 HOSTNAME STRING Server name of the host node.
 CLUSTER_ID INTEGER The numeric ID of the current cluster.
 REMOTE_CLUSTER_ID INTEGER The numeric ID of the producer cluster.
 PARTITION_ID INTEGER The numeric ID for the logical partition.
 IS_COVERED STRING A text string of "true" or "false" indicating whether this partition is currently connected to and receiving data from a matching partition on the producer cluster.

-Name Datatype Description COVERING_HOST STRING The host name of the server in the producer cluster that is providing DR data to this partition.
+COVERING_HOST STRING The host name of the server in the producer cluster that is providing DR data to this partition.
 If IS_COVERED is "false", this field is empty.
 LAST_RECEIVED TIMESTAMP TIMES- TAMP The timestamp of the last transaction received from the producer.
 LAST_APPLIED TIMESTAMP TIMES- TAMP The timestamp of the last transaction successfully applied to this partition on the consumer.
 IS_PAUSED STRING A text string of "true" or "false" indicating whether this partition is paused.
 A partition "pauses" when the schema of the DR tables on the producer change to no longer match the consumer and all binary logs prior to the change have been processed.
+DUPLICATE_BUFFERS BIGINT The number of repeated buffers received after the initial packets were dropped because the queue was full.
+IGNORED_BUFFERS BIGINT The number of buffers received but dropped because the queue was full.
+AVAILABLE_BYTES INTEGER The number of free bytes left in the DR queue.
+AVAILABLE_BUFFERS INTEGER The number of free buffers left in the DR queue.
+CONSUMER_LIMIT_TYPE STRING The type of limit on the DR queue.
+The response is either BYTES or BUFFERS.